Close Menu

 According to the Organ Procurement and Transplantation Network (OPTN), which manages the organ transplant system in the United States, there were 1,914 children (under the age of 18) on the waiting list for a kidney transplant as of April 2023.

-In terms of the number of children who receive a kidney transplant each year, the United Network for Organ Sharing (UNOS) reports that almost 600 children receive a kidney transplant each year in the United States.
+In terms of the number of children who receive a kidney transplant each year, the United Network for Organ Sharing (UNOS) reports that almost 600 children receive a new kidney each year in the United States.

 DO KIDNEY TRANPLANTS WORK IN CHILDREN?

 Kidney transplants in children are generally successful.
-According to the Organ Procurement and Transplantation Network (OPTN), the one year survival rate for pediatric kidney transplants in the United States is over 95%, and the five-year survival rate is around 85%.
+According to the Organ Procurement and Transplantation Network (OPTN), the one year survival rate for pediatric kidney transplants in the United States is over 95%, and the five year survival rate is around 85%.

 WHAT WE DO TO HELP YOU WIN SSI BENEFITS FOR CHRONIC KIDNEY DISEASE